ankurchavda/SparkLearning/README.md

 .
 ----------------------------
 50. (A) What is wrong with the above code and how will you correct it?
-Average function is neither commutative nor associative.
+The average function is neither commutative nor associative.
 The best way to compute average is to first sum it and then divide it by count as shown below - def sum(x, y): return x+y;
 total =Samplerdd.reduce(sum);